DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 # What you'll see from DDDEM in 2020.

 The good news about postponement is that the team now have extra time to plan a great event.
-Will will be revisiting what we are offering in the sponsorship, considering what more we can do to improve the accessibility of this event, and what we can offer all our attendees and sponsors.
+We will be revisiting what we are offering in the sponsorship, considering what more we can do to improve the accessibility of this event, and what we can offer all our attendees and sponsors.

 We will also be looking into how we can encourage submissions from more people and reach out to any communities we haven't been able to previously.